Hostile Work Environment: What is it?

 Many people mistakenly believe that any and all hostility in the workplace is illegal and actionable.
 This is not the case.
 A hostile environment at work generally does not create a legal action unless it constitutes a form of discrimination.

-Whether the conduct of a co-worker or a supervisor is sufficiently pervasive to be actionable as a hostile work environment must be determined from the totality of the circumstances.
-The victim must prove that the defendant’s conduct would have interfered with a reasonable employee’s work performance and would have seriously affected the psychological well-being of a reasonable employee.
-In considering, for instance, whether a certain conduct is severe enough to constitute sexual harassment hostile work environment, the factors that will determine this will be the nature of the unwelcome sexual acts or words, the frequency of the offensive encounters, the total number of days over which all of the offensive conduct occurred, and the context in which the harassing conduct occurred.
+So, how do you determine whether the conduct of a co-worker or a supervisor is sufficiently pervasive to be actionable as a hostile work environment?
+You must take into account the totality of the circumstances.
+The victim must prove that the defendant’s conduct interfered with a reasonable employee’s work performance.
+Furthermore, it could seriously affect the psychological well-being of a reasonable employee.
+What things should you consider?
+For example, consider the nature of the unwelcome sexual acts or words, the frequency of the offensive encounters, the total number of days over which all of the offensive conduct occurred, and the context in which the harassing conduct occurred.
 In determining what constitutes “sufficiently pervasive” harassment, acts of harassment cannot be occasional, isolated, sporadic, or trivial.

 How Do I Prove a Hostile Work Environment?

 You should consider keeping written copies of instances of harassment.
 Each time you experience harassment, try to write down as many details as possible.
-Keep secure and safe copies of these records, as they may be useful later if you take legal action against your employer.
+Keep secure and safe copies of these records.
+They may be useful later if you take legal action against your employer.

 You should also consider keeping copies of emails, text messages or other forms of communication that may qualify as harassment.
-It is important to demonstrate the harassment was not a “one-time” incident, but was pervasive enough to constitute a hostile work environment.
+It is important to demonstrate the harassment was not a “one-time” incident.
+Instead, it was pervasive enough to constitute a hostile work environment.

 Can I File a Complaint for a Hostile Work Environment?